macaswalker/mac.github.io/_pages/about.md

   - /about.html
 ---

+🛠️ This website is currently under construction :) 🛠️

 🎓 MPhil Biotechnology student at the University of Cambridge, researching AI for drug discovery

 🧑‍🎓️ BSc Mathematics from the University of Edinburgh, where I researched geometry-preserving Gaussian Processes